 This is an important distinction between operating as an S corporation and operating as a limited liability company (LLC).
 An LLC operating agreement can allocate different percentages (or even changing percentages over time) of different tax items to different members, without regard to their percentage of ownership.
 So, a member can be allocated 40 percent of the profits and 60 percent of the losses during the first three years of a business, and 60 percent of the profits after the third year.

 Operating an S corporation can lower employment tax liability

-Self-employed individuals—which include those who operate their business as an LLC—must pay SECA (Self Employed Contributions Act) tax on the entire amount of their self-employment income.
+Self-employed individuals — which include those who operate their business as an LLC — must pay SECA (Self Employed Contributions Act) tax on the entire amount of their self-employment income.
 When all of the LLC’s income passes through to the owners, self-employment tax is due on the entire amount.
-There is an offsetting deduction which helps re-establish parity between the employed and the self-employed.
+There is an offsetting deduction that helps re-establish parity between the employed and the self-employed.

-CT tip: With a pass-through entity—whether it is an LLC or an S Corporation—all the income is considered to be distributed, even if the owners chose to keep it in a business bank account.
-For example, if an S corporation with 3 owners has $300,000 in income then each owner will have to report $100,000 on his or her tax returns.
+With a pass-through entity — whether it is an LLC or an S Corporation — all the income is considered to be distributed, even if the owners chose to keep it in a business bank account.
+For example, if an S corporation with three owners has $300,000 in income, then each owner will have to report $100,000 on his or her tax returns.
 This is true even if $150,000 of it remains in a corporate bank account.
 The ability to accumulate income is one hallmark of a C corporation.